ashfaqshuvo007/ashfaqshuvo007/README.md

 🌟 Passionate about crafting robust and scalable solutions to drive seamless user experiences.

-💡 With 5 years of experience in backend development, I deeply understand building efficient and reliable server-side applications.
+💡 With 4 years of experience in backend development, I deeply understand building efficient and reliable server-side applications.

-💻 Proficient in multiple programming languages, including Java, PHP/Laravel, and Python/Django.
+💻 Proficient in multiple programming languages, including Java/Kotlin, PHP/Laravel, and Python/Django.
 I love exploring new technologies and frameworks to stay up-to-date with industry trends.

 🔧 Experienced in designing and implementing RESTful APIs, database management, and performance optimization.
 I believe in writing clean, maintainable code and following best practices.